nexuSparkCodding/nexuSparkCodding/README.md

 <img src="https://i.ibb.co/rHfyRtg/nexu-Spark-BG.png">

 ## Hi Guys 🙌
-I'm here to offer you a great opportunity!
+📫I'm here to offer you a great opportunity!
 A lot of things you will find on this github account will make your life easier!
+_Here is a complete list of quick codings and guides you can find on this github account_